seoleuns/pscount/README.md

 Note: Weight decay is set to 0.1 (Cellpose-SAM default) and is not exposed as a command-line argument.

-## Estimating Mask Radius for Your Imaging Setup
+## Estimating Mask Radius for Images

 To determine the appropriate mask radius for your microscopy images, use the provided utility script: